mebjas/mebjas.github.io/_google_work/2025-08-03-todays-tech-updates-august-3-roundup.md

 A summer of security: empowering cyber defenders with AI Jul 15, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Today we’re sharing more about our latest AI innovations for security, public and...
 [Read more →](https://blog.google/technology/safety-security/cybersecurity-updates-summer-2025/)

-### How Lush and Google Cloud AI are reinventing retail checkout
+## Android + Circle to Search

+### Q2 earnings call: CEO’s remarks

+Q2 earnings call: CEO’s remarks Jul 23, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Sundar Pichai CEO of Google and Alphabet Share Twitter Facebook LinkedIn Mail Copy link Q2 was a standout [Read more →](https://blog.google/inside-google/message-ceo/alphabet-earnings-q2-2025/)

+### Dive deeper with AI Mode and get gaming help in Circle to Search

-How Lush and Google Cloud AI are reinventing retail checkout Jul 09, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Lush revolutionizes retail with Google Cloud AI to power in-store tills that [Read more →](https://blog.google/around-the-globe/google-europe/united-kingdom/how-lush-and-google-cloud-ai-are-reinventing-retail-checkout/)
+Dive deeper with AI Mode and get gaming help in Circle to Search Jul 09, 2025 · Share Twitter Facebook LinkedIn Mail Copy link We’re bringing the capabilities of AI Mode to Circle to Search so you can...
+[Read more →](https://blog.google/products/search/circle-to-search-ai-mode-gaming/)

 ## 🔍 Key Takeaways